analogdevicesinc/doctools/README.md

 provides information about the `adoc` command line tool and general documentation guidelines.

-In summary, the `author-mode` allows to live reload the documentation when editing the docs, and `aggregate` to generate an aggregated documentation of the multiple repositories.
+In summary, the `serve` allows to live reload the documentation when editing the docs, and `aggregate` to generate an aggregated documentation of the multiple repositories.